fishwin/Bang/README.md

 # Bang
-A game written by typescript.
+A game written by typescript and egret.